donly/GD32F4xx/Doc/readme.txt

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 */
-    This example is based on the GD32450I-EVAL-V1.1 board, it provides a description of SysTick configuration, LED1 is spark.
+    This project is based on the GD32470ZG board.
+  .